Quantization for infinite affine transformations: Abstract

 \section{Abstract}

-Quantization of a probability distribution refers to the idea of estimating a given probability by a discrete probability supported by a finite set.
-In this paper, a probability distribution is considered which is generated by an infinite system of affine transformations $S_{ij}$ on $\mathbb R^2$ associated with probabilities $p_{ij}$ such that $p_{ij}>0$ for all $i, j\in \mathbb N$ and $\sum_{i, j=1}^\infty p_{ij}=1$.
+Quantization for a probability distribution refers to the idea of estimating a given probability by a discrete probability supported by a finite set.
+In this article, we consider a probability distribution generated by an infinite system of affine transformations $\{S_{ij}\}$ on $\mathbb R^2$ with associated probabilities $\{p_{ij}\}$ such that $p_{ij}>0$ for all $i, j\in \mathbb N$ and $\sum_{i, j=1}^\infty p_{ij}=1$.
 For such a probability measure $P$, the optimal sets of $n$-means and the $n$th quantization error are calculated for every natural number $n$.
-In addition, it is shown that the distribution of such a probability measure is same as that of the direct product of the Cantor distribution.
+It is shown that the distribution of such a probability measure is the same as that of the direct product of the Cantor distribution.
+In addition, it is proved that the quantization dimension $D(P)$ exists and is finite; whereas, the $D(P)$-dimensional quantization coefficient does not exist, and the $D(P)$-dimensional lower and the upper quantization coefficients lie in the closed interval $[\frac{1}{12}, \frac{5}{4}]$.